SMB & Use Cases

 • Establish ROI measurement and optimization frameworks

-Success Criteria: 95% user adoption, measurable productivity improvements in target metrics, positive ROI demonstration, executive stakeholder satisfaction.
+Success Criteria: 95% user adoption across target user base, measurable productivity improvements of 25-40% in target metrics, positive ROI demonstration with 150-300% returns, executive stakeholder satisfaction scores above 80%, and automated context quality scores maintaining 90%+ accuracy.

 Team Structure and Organizational Considerations